 The Ziditchover Rebbe's grandson lay ill.
 Everyone was praying for him, all the sons and grandsons of the Rebbe.
 Nevertheless his condition grew worse from day to day.
-R' Sender Lipa, the Rebbe's first-born and the child's father, was distraught.
+R' Sender Lipa, father, was distraught.

 The situation grew so critical that late one night the doctor feared that the end was near.